11 Signs That My Husband Hates Me And What To Do About It

 - Understand If You Want To Make It Work

-Introspect on whether the relationship is having a positive or negative impact on your life.
+So, your relationship may be in trouble.
+But do you want to make it better?
+Think about whether the relationship has a positive or negative impact on your life.
 What is its impact, for instance, on your mental and physical health?
 Are you always suffering?
 Is there peace in the relationship?
 Do you look forward to spending the rest of your life with your spouse and growing old together?
 Can you be your true self in the relationship, or are you always operating from a place of fear, sadness, or obligation?
+You may journal the feelings to have a better understanding of what you want or consult a therapist if need more clarity.

 - Seek Professional Advice